 Dr. Thayne has developed programs and initiatives to strengthen the institution in its current enrollment market and to expand those markets geographically and demographically, including a trip to China in the spring of 2014.
 Other related initiatives include doubling the staff in the Center for Global Education and hiring the College's first assistant director of international admission.

 Dr. Thayne recently partnered with Jeanne Donlevy Arnold H'08 and Edward H. Arnold H'87 on the largest gift–$10 million–in the College's history, which is also one of the largest gifts ever received by a college or university in central Pennsylvania.
 The Arnold's generosity will benefit generations of students, as well as the surrounding community.
-It will establish the new Jeanne and Edward H. Arnold Health Professions Pavilion, scheduled to open in fall 2018.
+It will establish the new Jeanne and Edward H. Arnold Health Professions Pavilion, opening in fall 2018.
 In 2013, Dr. Thayne accepted the $6 million bequest of Dr. John Allwein '56, which now funds a scholarship endowment for exceptionally talented applicants to the College.

 Before LVC, Dr. Thayne served for seven years as vice president of college advancement at Franklin & Marshall College (F&M) in Lancaster.
 There, he built an advancement program that produced seven years of record-breaking results and led efforts to complete successful campaigns for 12 individual capital projects, securing more than $140 million in institutional support.